margaretkennedy/deephaven-core/docs/python/how-to-guides/user-interface/upload-table-from-file.md

 title: Upload a table from a file
 ---

-Deephaven lets you import a CSV or other delimited file directly from the UI and make it immediately available as a table in your session.
+You can import a CSV or other delimited file directly from the Deephaven UI and make it immediately available as a table in your session.

 ## Upload a table from a file